-Over the course of two years there are 24 sessions of 3.5 hours (9.30am to 1pm) which cover the following topics:
+Over the course of two years there are 24 sessions covering the following topics:

 - Tree identification

-The training usually takes place at Kings Heath Park House, Kings Heath Park, Vicarage Road, Birmingham, B14 7TQ but we have some sessions in other venues, so always check our facebook page before setting out.
+The training is usually based at Kings Heath Park House, Kings Heath Park, Vicarage Road, Birmingham, B14 7TQ but we are currently holding sessions online.
+We also have some sessions in other venues, so always check our Facebook page before setting out.

 Sessions in tree planting, woodland management, tree identification, pests and diseases include a practical element.
 Kings Heath Park has many species of trees, native and non native, which were planted when the house was built in 1832.
 Wear warm clothes and sturdy shoes for the outdoor sessions.

 For further information or to join our free online training sessions (monthly, each third Saturday), please get in touch.

 If you are interested in our certificated tree training, visit our Level 2 Arboriculture course page.